k4z10/survipvp/README.md

 - **Crafting**: Craft weapons and fences using gathered resources.
 - **Building**: Place fences to create defenses.
 - **Customization**: Choose your nickname and character color.
+- **Lag Compensation**: Client-side prediction and interpolation for smooth gameplay.
+- **LAN Support**: Play with friends on your local network.

 ## Visuals
 The game features a clean 2D aesthetic with:
 - Grid-based rendering for motion clarity.
 - Visual feedback for gathering and combat.
 - Dynamic UI for inventory and crafting.
+- Color-coded players and resources.

 ## How to Play